-The following table lists the names and business addresses of each Selling Stockholder, the number of shares of Common Stock beneficially owned by each Selling Stockholder as of April 21, 1998.
-Each of the Selling Stockholders owns less than 1% of the outstanding shares of Common Stock.
-Unless otherwise indicated, each Selling Stockholder in the table has sole voting and investment power as to the Offered Shares shown as being owned by such person.
+The following table lists the names and business addresses of each Selling Stockholder, the number of shares of Common Stock beneficially owned by each Selling Stockholder as of November 3, 1997, the percentage that such shares represented of the total number of outstanding shares of Common Stock as of that date, and the number of Offered Shares being offered by each Selling Stockholder pursuant to this Prospectus.
+Assuming the sale of all of the Offered Shares, each of the Selling Stockholders would beneficially own less than 1% of the outstanding shares of Common Stock upon completion of the Offering.
+Each Selling Stockholder acquired the Offered Shares in connection with the Company's acquisition of a business owned, in whole or in part, or managed by such Selling Stockholder.
+Unless otherwise indicated, each Selling Person in the table has sole voting and investment power as to the Offered Shares shown as being owned by such person.